adlnet/xAPI-Spec/xAPI-Data.md

 corresponds to the time of when the events described within this Statement occurred.
 If it is not included in the Statement when it is submitted to the LRS, the LRS populates it with the same value it would use with [Stored](#stored).

-The timestamp property in a Statement can differ from the [stored property](#stored) (the time at which the statement is stored).
+The timestamp property in a Statement can differ from the [stored property](#stored) (the time at which the Statement is stored).
 Namely, there can be delays between the occurrence of the experience and the reception of the corresponding Statement by the LRS.

 Where the experience occurs over a period of time, the timestamp property can represent the start, end or any point of time during the experience.
-It is expected that communities of practice will define an appropriate point to record the Timestamp for different experiences.
-For example when recording the experience of eating at a restaurant, it might be most appropriate to record the Timestamp of the start of the experience; when recording the experience of completing a qualification, it might be most appropriate to record the Timestamp of the end of the experience.
+It is expected that Communities of Practice will define an appropriate point to record the Timestamp for different experiences.
+For example, when recording the experience of eating at a restaurant, it might be most appropriate to record the Timestamp of the start of the experience; when recording the experience of completing a qualification, it might be most appropriate to record the Timestamp of the end of the experience.
 These examples are for illustrative purposes only and are not meant to be prescriptive.